-Want a tasty vegetable side dish that requires minimum effort and hardly any cooking?
 Try these simple Instant Pot green beans with melted butter, sea salt and cracked pepper for a perfect hit of nutrients and fibre.
+It’s a tasty vegetable side dish that requires minimum effort and hardly any cooking.

 We love using the Instant Pot for making a quick and easy side dishes like these buttery fresh green beans (or broccoli, or carrots) because it’s a set-and-forget method that allows you to focus on the main dish at hand.
 The key to using the pressure cooker for lightly cooked, steamed-like veggies is to use LOW pressure and this is where the adjustability of the Instant Pot is so useful.

 HOW TO COOK FRESH GREEN BEANS IN INSTANT POT

 We’ve tried cooking green vegetables on HIGH pressure and even if you set the Instant Pot for 0 minutes, they still come out overcooked, in our opinion.
 Using the LOW-pressure results in perfectly cooked green beans, broccoli, Brussels sprouts or carrots.

 All you really need is quality, in-season ingredients and good quality butter or olive oil to coat the steaming hot veggies and a touch of sea salt and cracked pepper to bring out their natural flavours.

 Yes, absolutely!
 Most frozen green beans are partially cooked so you might not need to change any settings.
 Follow the same instructions and season the beans at the end.